DropMAE: Learning Representations via Masked Autoencoders with Spatial-Attention Dropout for Temporal Matching Tasks: Method

-To address issue of TwinMAE discussed in Sec.~\ref{text:limitTempMAE}, we propose a \emph{Adaptive Spatial-Attention Dropout} (ASAD) to facilitate the temporal correspondence learning in the temporal MAE.
+To address issue of TwinMAE discussed in \S\ref{text:limitTempMAE}, we propose an \emph{Adaptive Spatial-Attention Dropout} (ASAD) to facilitate the temporal correspondence learning in the model, which we denote as DropMAE.
 Given a query token, our basic idea is to adaptively drop a portion of its within-frame cues in order to facilitate the model to learn more reliable temporal correspondence, i.e., between-frame cues.
-That is, we restrict the interactions between the query token and tokens in the same frame, and encourage more interactions with tokens in the other frame, \abc{through manipulation of the computed spatial-attention in the transformer.} Therefore, to minimize the reconstruction loss, the model is facilitated to learn a better temporal matching ability, which is essential in matching-based video tasks.
+That is, we restrict the interactions between the query token and tokens in the same frame, and encourage more interactions with tokens in the other frame, {through manipulation of the computed spatial-attention in the transformer.} Therefore, to minimize the reconstruction loss, the model is facilitated to learn a better temporal matching ability, which is essential in matching-based video tasks.

 Before introducing the proposed ASAD, we firstly revisit the multi-head self-attention in ViT \cite{ViT}.
 Let $\bz \in \real^{N\times D}$ be the input sequence of the two concatenated input frames, $N$ denotes the total patch number in the two frames and $D$ is the feature dimension.
-The standard multi-head self-attention \cite{ViT} can be formulated as:
+The standard multi-head self-attention \cite{ViT} is: